-They are claiming the $52.5 million ocean outfall will be over-budget, giving the city a reason to potentially go with the lowest bidder for the project.
+They are claiming the $52.5 million pipe that will dump treated wastewater into the Atlantic Ocean will be over-budget, giving the city a reason to potentially go with the lowest bidder for the project.

 Manson Construction Company of Seattle is the lowest bidder, asking for $28 million to construct the outfall while other companies have submitted bids over $40 million.

 But Commissioner Kathy McGuiness says she’s concerned about a 1998 allegation where the EPA fined Manson more than $1 million for illegal dumping and dredging.